Apache-US/hello-git/english for alibaba.md

+it was used to spread pornographic content

+Please set your seal to this contract then fax back/ send back 请在合作上盖章并回传 please stamp the contract then fax back

 Received, thank you. but your price is not good.
 I think we can strike a bargain with you if you allow us a 10% discount.

 We have a huge requirement, and we hope that you will be able to meet our demands.If the price is good, we’ll continue to place these amounts.